raspy135/Qun-mk2/README.md

 # Contact

 - Email: info@nunomo.net
-- Github: Open an issue if you have a GitHub account.
+- GitHub: Open an issue if you have a GitHub account.
 It's the best place to submit bugs.
 - [Discord](https://discord.gg/kcvVTPkZVQ): Visit Nunomo's Discord server to chat about Qun, read announcements, and talk about events.
 - Social media links:
   - Instagram: [@nunomo1](https://www.instagram.com/nunomo1)